 The Big Sky Chinook 1Plus is a freestanding, four-season tent that weighs 3 lbs 7 oz.
 It’s a double-wall, dome-shaped tent with three exoskeleton poles that can be pitched in a variety of different configurations.
-For example, you can set it up with three poles for maximum strength or two poles if you want to save weight, with or without its inner tent, and with a mesh solid walled one for cold weather use or a mesh one, which will be available in summer 2019.
-You can also detach and pack up the inner tent on wet mornings in order to store it separately from the wet ran fly, or attach it after the rain fly has been erected, when you set it up.
+For example, you can set it up with three poles for maximum strength or two poles if you want to save weight, with or without its inner tent.
+You can also detach and pack up the inner tent on wet mornings in order to store it separately from the wet ran fly, or attach it after the rain fly has been erected when you set it up.

 The Chinook 1Plus has two side doors and a very spacious interior that’s a palace for one person, but it can also fit two good friends in a pinch.
 By default, there isn’t any covered vestibule storage, but you can detach one side of the inner tent from the fly to create it.
 Realistically, the only time you’d want to do this is in rain or snow, when you want a place to store wet or snow-covered gear, or you want to cook under the cover of a vestibule.